 As for my take on this recipe: it has a very mellow taste, which is perfect for me and my aversion to all things spicy, but you could easily kick it up a notch by using different types of enchilada sauce and/or refried beans.
-I had a hard time locating white cheddar at my grocery store, so I settled on a cheddar Mexican blend that worked out just fine.
-The Boyfriend thought this dish would be better with a sharper cheese, and I can see what he means – even if you’re not a fan of spices like me, Mexican food just doesn’t feel right unless it fights back a little.
+I had a hard time locating white cheddar at my grocery store, so I settled on a cheddar Mexican blend that worked out just fine. an old friend of mine thought this dish would be better with a sharper cheese, and I can see what he means – even if you’re not a fan of spices like me, Mexican food just doesn’t feel right unless it fights back a little.

 I could see this being (yet another) new addition to our dinner lineup – it’s easy to cook and reheats extremely well.
 The only thing better than a filling dinner are tasty leftovers for lunch!

 More great chicken recipes

 More comforting casserole recipes

 Chicken Enchilada Rice Casserole

 - 20 oz enchilada sauce (roughly 1 large can or 2 10 oz cans)